 If the noise is not related to a fan motor:

-- If the product has not been cleaned in the last 6 to 12 months, refer to Clean the Condenser.
+- If the product has not been cleaned in the last 6 to 12 months, Clean the Condenser.

-- Make sure food packaging is not pushed up into refrigerator or freezer fan.
+- Make sure food packaging is not pushed into the refrigerator or freezer fan.